tosttost/HiGHS/pages/about.md

 ```

-and, when the matrix Q is zero, HiGHS can solve the general mixed-integer (MIP) problem in which (some) variables are required to take integer values.
+When the matrix Q is zero, HiGHS can solve the general mixed-integer (MIP) problem in which (some) variables are required to take integer values.

 The HiGHS core solver implementes the dual revised simplex method in parallel C++ using OpenMP directives to solve linear programming (LP) problems.
 It also has serial primal simplex and interior point solvers for LP problems.
 MIP problems are solved by branch-and-cut, and quadratic programming (QP) problems are solved using an active set method.